Snowflake-Labs/schemachange/README.md

 vars:
   var1: 'value1'
   var2: 'value2'
+  secrets:
+    var3: 'value3' # This is considered a secret and will not be displayed in any output

 # Create the change history schema and table, if they do not exist (the default is False)
 create-change-history-table: false